-The placement of the crib should also be considered, for design and safety purposes.
+When designing a safe nursery, the placement of the crib should also be considered.
 Proximity to the changing table is convenient for those inevitable leaky-diapers but should be safely away from the window so Baby can’t reach any cords or curtains and pull them down.

 Products in this Article

 The Smart Sock is the first baby monitor to track your baby’s oxygen level and heart rate—good indicators of Baby's overall well-being—while they sleep.
 If your baby’s readings leave preset zones, you'll receive a notification that lets you know your baby really needs you.
 Now you can feel more confidence, more freedom, and more peace of mind knowing that Owlet is here to help.

 Our all-new Smart Sock is the third of its kind and it's smarter than ever.

 You’re in the home-stretch.
 (Me too!)
 Only 4 weeks to go (or, could it be earlier than the due-date?!)!
 Doctor appointments should be weekly, as you and baby both gear up for labor.
 While you wait anxiously for the weeks to pass, here’s a suggested Survival Guide to get you through the rest of your…